JCMexplains/writing-for-success-2023/textbook.md

 available resources, including editing checklists, peer editing, and your institution's writing lab, to improve your editing skills.

-## 8.5 The Writing Process: End-of-Chapter Exercises
+## 8.5 The Writing Process: End-of-chapter Exercises

 **Learning Objectives**